The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 “Art is the highest form of hope.”

 These are not contradictions.
 They are twin recognitions: that truth is fugitive, and hope requires form.
-Richter’s abstractions do not resolve history—they hold it in
+Richter’s abstractions do not resolve history—they hold it in suspension.

 George Condo — Musée d’Art Moderne de Paris